 Install zippers with ease in any bag project!
 Join designer and blogger Joan Hawley of Lazy Girl Designs and learn how to sew a zipper in a bag with three approachable methods for flawless installation.
 During class, you’ll practice these techniques as you learn how to sew a zipper pouch, a trendy tote and a classic travel bag.

-There are 7 lessons based over 3 different bags, each with a different type of zipper.
+There are 7 lessons based on 3 different bags, each with a different type of zipper.
 So, you can easily learn several different zipper techniques.
+CLICK HERE to check out the class!

 During class, Lisa will teach you about the pros and cons of different interfacings, interlinings and linings, and she’ll show you two handy methods for sewing lining into your bag.
 Then, you’ll conquer skills for zipper installation — from choosing the right zipper to creating pretty end-tabs — and find out how to create two functional, polished pocket styles.
 Wondering how to create sturdy yet chic bag handles?
 Lisa will demonstrate how to sew custom handles, before laying out how you can use closures to create a classier bag.
 Plus, you’ll learn how to add fabulous rivets and eyelets that add visual intrigue to any handbag!”